kalikaneko/wig/README.md

 (since one would need to communicate different connection parameters to users).
 They behave as entirely separate VPN networks.

+#### Interface

+An interface represents an actual network interface on the gateway hosts.
+It has the following attributes:

+* *name* - Name of the interface
+* *private_key* / *public_key* - Wireguard key pair
+* *ip* / *ip6* - IPv4 and IPv6 address and mask in CIDR
+  syntax.
+Automatically assigned IP addresses will be taken from these ranges.
+An interface can support either IPv4, IPv6, or both.
+* *fwmark* - Optional fwmark identifier, useful to integrate with additional firewall rules on your gateway hosts.

+#### Peer

+Peers are individual Wireguard peers, and are associated to a specific interface.
+Peers are identified by their public key (in base64 encoding, same representation that Wireguard uses).

+* *public_key* - Public key of the peer
+* *interface* - Name of the interface the peer is associated to
+* *ip* / *ip6* - IP address ranges allocated to this peer
+* *expire* - Timestamp of peer expiration, after which it will be deleted automatically

 ### Deployment